-2500 - Central Services 653 - Software 16 - Other activities necessary to

-' maintain LEA operations and services
+2500 - Central Services 653 - Software 16 - Other activities necessary to maintain LEA operations and services

-and employ existing LEA staff.

 Please describe the expenditures within the account and how they will address a COVID-19 need

 Educator Perceptions and Insights survey for classified and certified staff to provide information on employee retention and planning for meeting student needs.
 Three year agreement.